cronkitedata/cronkite-docs/docs/special/scrape-part1.md

 This is what happened: The author, trolling through the web page, found a link that contained the phrase "APPROVED-3.256"  Copying and pasting that link into a browser showed the promo for her hit single.

-Journalists sometimes do the same thing.
 Griff Palmer, then of The New York Times, helped Declan Walsh prove that the [same company was behind a ring of fake universities](https://www.nytimes.com/2015/05/18/world/asia/fake-diplomas-real-cash-pakistani-company-axact-reaps-millions-columbiana-barkley.html), identified by [working backwards](https://www.nytimes.com/2015/05/17/world/asia/tracking-axacts-websites.html) to find links to the same images, accreditation bodies and similar telltale signs.
 He eventually found more than 350 schools with signs of similarities.

 Getting used to reading underneath the slick presentation can reap stories and scoops.